 ‘The right service delivered by the right people in the right place at the right time’

 Welcome to Éist Student Counselling and Wellbeing.
 This website provides information on what we do, how to access the service and also includes information on various issues that can affect students and the support services available in UL and Limerick.
 Please feel free to browse our self-help leaflets located in the tabs on the left-hand side of the page.
-Further information about times of drop-in, and other resources are also available in the left and right-hand tabs.
+Information on external resources is also available here.

 If you have any questions about how to book an appointment, what happens in counselling etc., please refer to our FAQ guide.